riddhima109/Reinforcement-Learning-Snake-Game/Documents + Results/helper.md

-The `plot` function in your code is designed to visualize the performance of your reinforcement learning agent during training.
+The `plot` function in code is designed to visualize the performance of your reinforcement learning agent during training.
 Here’s a detailed explanation of its components and how it works:

 ### Components and Functionality